top of page

 Delayed language acquisition leaves children feeling unrecognized

-and parents feeling frustrated and helpless.
+parents feeling frustrated and helpless.

 8 guiding question background.png